Columbia Fireflies Game Notes 5.3 at Carolina

 Columbia Fireflies News Release

-The Fireflies continue their series with the Carolina Mudcats tonight at Five County Stadium at 6:30 pm.
-RHP Blake Wolters (0-0, 4.26 ERA) takes the ball for Columbia and Carolina counters with RHP Josh Knoth (0-1, 3.09 ERA).
+The Fireflies continue their series with the Carolina Mudcats tonight at 5 pm.
+RHP Logan Martin (0-0, 6.23 ERA) gets the ball for Columbia and Carolina counters with RHP Yorman Galindez (0-0, 2.08 ERA).

 Columbia returns home for 13 games in 13 days beginning May 7.
 The Fireflies welcome The Salem Red Sox and the Charleston RiverDogs to Segra Park during the run ending May 19.
 The club has tons of fun promotions on tap, including Star Wars Night May 11 and a Frank Mozzicato Bobblehead Giveaway May 10.
 Buy your tickets today at ColumbiaFireflies.com.